hdtung88/non-module-bundler-plugin/README.md

 }
 ```

-This will generate a file named `libs.js` in your build folder `dist` containing merged code of all your script files above
+This will generate a file named `libs.js` in your build folder `dist` containing merged code of all your script files above.
+Set the option 'compress' to 'true' to compress and minify the result, by defaults it's 'false';

 <br>